-Tramadol should under no circumstances be administered for longer than absolutely necessary.
-If long-term pain treatment with tramadol is necessary in view of the nature and severity of the illness, then careful and regular monitoring should be carried out (if necessary, with breaks in treatment) to establish whether and to what extent further treatment is necessary.
+Tramadol hydrochloride 50 mg/ml solution for injection or infusion should under no circumstances be administered for longer than absolutely necessary.
+If long-term pain treatment with Tramadol hydrochloride 50 mg/ml solution for injection or infusion is necessary in view of the nature and severity of the illness, then careful regular monitoring should be carried out (if necessary with breaks in treatment) to establish whether and to what extent further treatment is necessary.